kapicorp/kapitan/README.md

 ### kapitan secrets

-Manages your secrets with GPG or Google Cloud KMS (beta), with plans to also support AWS KMS and Vault.
+Manages your secrets with GPG, Google Cloud KMS (beta) or AWS KMS (beta), with plans to also support Vault.

 The usual flow of creating and using an encrypted secret with kapitan is: